ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 180. Watch birds.
 Wonder if they ever feel pressure to pivot.

-181. Add a post-it to the kettle that says _Do NOT Boil Without Cause_.
+181. Read the _Financial Times_ cover to cover, even the bits about Brazilian bonds.

 182. Write a blog post about Step Functions that accidentally turns into an allegory.